botkalista/ayaya-league-chat-proxy/README.md

 # ayaya-league-chat-proxy
-Proxy for League of Legends xmpp comunication.
+Proxy for League of Legends xmpp communication.

 ## Quick Start